TrishadKano/DATA-SCIENCE-PROJECTS/POWER BI PROJECTS/README.md

 ### Tools Used:

-Data Source: CSV files with sales and customer data.

 Power BI Features: Slicers, custom visuals, and drill-through pages.

 ### Data Sources

-Car sales data: The primary dataset used fo this analysis is the "Car Sales.csv", containing information about sales performance and customer insights
+Car sales data: The primary dataset used fo this analysis is the "Car Sales.xlsx", containing information about sales performance and customer insights

 # Snapshot of the Dashboard: